Mermade/openapi_optimise/README.md

 A utility to optimise OpenApi (swagger) 2.0 specifications

 These optimisations may be most useful when the OpenApi specification has been converted from another format or automatically generated, and may improve code-generation.
-Size savings of 25% *even after gzip compression* are easily possible.
+Disk/over-the-wire savings of 25% *even after gzip compression* are easily possible.

 ## Default optimisations